Industrial and Commercial Cut-To-Length Heat Trace

 Leading the way in freeze protection

 Heat-Line is a sole source, high volume provider of multiple types of industrial and commercial self-regulating heat tracing, components and controls.
-Heat-Line Cut-to-Length freeze protection heat cables are ideal for keeping metallic and non-metallic pipes and and roof and gutter roof de-icing applications.
+Heat-Line Cut-to-Length freeze protection heat cables are ideal for heat tracing metallic and non-metallic pipes and and roof and gutter roof de-icing applications.
 These heating cables provide safe, reliable heat tracing for freeze protection of pipes, valves, tanks and similar applications.
 Heat-Line brand cut-to-length heating cables are top quality commercial, industrial self-regulating heating cable and power connection kits for ordinary and hazardous locations, roof and gutter de-icing.
 Along with high quality heating cable solutions Heat-Line offers professional power connection kits for multiple applications.
 Heat-Line carries major inventories with a full understanding of the products offered and can provide extremely competitive pricing.

 Heat-Line offers a complete line of industrial and commercial grade self-regulating heating cables.
 These heating cables are available in 1000 foot (305 meters) reels or custom cut to specific length requirements.
 To complement these heating cables Heat-Line offers a large array of power connection and termination control kits.

 Heat-Line inventories a complete line of low temperature industrial and commercial grade self-regulating heat trace cables.
 Medium and high temperature as well as other special types of heat trace cables are available through special order.
 Heating cables are available in 1000 foot reels or custom cut to specific length requirements.
 To complement these heating cables Heat-Line offers a large array of power connection and termination control kits.
 Insulation and an optional thermostat can be added to the systems to optimize energy efficiency.

 Heat cables are available in 110, 120, 208, 240 and 277 volts, and wattages ranging from 3 to 20 watts per foot or 10 to 60 watts per meter.
 All trace heating cables meet or exceed most building specifications and carry regulatory approvals from CSA, FM and/or UL for ordinary and hazardous locations when used with the appropriate termination kits.
 Control options include: ambient and line sensing thermostats, snow melt sensors, ground fault protected thermostats and more.